bowman-lab/PopShift/README.md

     - > conda install -c conda-forge smina
 4. Antechamber from AmberTools
     - > conda install -c conda-forge ambertools
-5. extract-scores.sh
+5. popshift.py
-    - parallelized using GNU parallel (say `which parallel` at the command line to see if you have it).
-    - If you don't have it, you can install using `conda install -c conda-forge parallel`.
-    - If using **bash**, the following one-liner will check and install for you (assuming you're in the right env):
-    - > type parallel 2>/dev/null || { echo >&2 "Needed to install parallel using conda-forge."; conda install -c conda-forge parallel; }
-6. msm_binder.py
-   - Install enspara into your python environment, so that `msm_binder.py` can import it when run
+   - Install enspara into your python environment, so that `popshift.py` can import it when run
    - If using PyEMMA discretized trajectories, then it must be installed:
      - > conda install -c conda-forge pyemma
-   - Usage can be had by saying `python msm_binder.py` with no arguments.
+   - Usage can be had by saying `python popshift.py` with no arguments.
 Help can be had with the `--help` flag.
+6. LOOS (for `pick_align_frames.py`, `draw_box.py`, `add_bonds_posthoc.py`, and `rmsd_receptor_ligand.py`)
+    - > conda install -c conda-forge loos
+    - Can also be compiled following the instructions on the [loos github](https://github.com/GrossfieldLab/loos)
 ### Install conda dependencies in one line (better results; conda less likely to get confused):
    >mamba install -c conda-forge numpy boost-cpp swig smina ambertools parallel pyemma
 - Note: you still need to do compilation steps for enspara and autodock vina, most likely.
 You can do this all as one line first, though.